AlaskaAirlines/auro-icon/README.md

 Both [Unpkg](https://www.unpkg.com/) and [JSDelivr](https://www.jsdelivr.com/) are free open source options that you can use.
 These are 3rd party resources and Auro is not responsible for their uptime. **Use at your own risk.** These bundle resources are included with the npm package, you are free to use any CDN resource that fits your needs.

-### IE11 Support

-**Displaimer:** While these components are supported in IE, there may be issues with loading the [web components polyfill](https://www.webcomponents.org/polyfills).
-Please consult their documentation when supporting IE11.

 ## auro-icon use cases

 The `<auro-icon>` element should be used in situations where users may: